THORSTEINSON, Keith Steinthor “Thor”

 After a hard fought battle against an aggressive cancer, Keith Thorsteinson, a long time resident and teacher in Prince Albert, passed away peacefully at Royal University Hospital in the early morning of February 7, 2020.
 He was predeceased by his parents Borgthor & Ethel Thorsteinson (nee McLachlan) and his sister Betty Orosz (Lawrence).
 Keith is survived by his loving wife, Sharleen (nee Carlson/Hale), and his three children who were his pride and joy - daughter Jennifer (Kevin Mahlberg), sons Justin (Chommany Southichack) and Joshua (Nicole Ponto).
 Missing their grandfather are his doting grandchildren - Chad (Alica), Kristofer (Cassandra), Gabriel, Joseph, Cameron, Christian Arlleanos, Justin Thorsteinson Jr., Asia Southichack, Parker Fridricksson, and Thorin Williams; his adorable little great-granddaughters Brooklyn and Eva Mahlberg; his great-grandsons Luca and Cohen Treppel; and very special step-children Shannon Hale and Mark Hale (Shantell Honoroski).
 He is also survived by his brothers Ed (Carol), Don (Carol), Terry, and sister Gwen (Lawrence Orosz), many, many nieces and nephews, and not to forget his faithful dog "Bucky".
 A great influence in his life came from his first set of in-laws - Tom and Margaret van Nes.
 They loved Keith like a son.
 Keith was born in Smeaton, SK, on May 30, 1945.
 After moving to Prince Albert, he attended the elementary schools of St. Paul's and St. Michael's.
 He graduated from high school at PACI and went on to attend the Universities of Regina and Saskatchewan, gaining his Bachelor of Physical Education degree, and his Bachelor of Fine Arts degree with "great distinction".
 His students at Carleton High School in Prince Albert, where he spent most of his teaching years, adored him, as he had a unique gift of being easily able to bond with them....but they also knew better than to argue with him.
 In his younger years, he excelled in tap dancing, football, track 'n field, (set a provincial record for Javelin), fishing, camping, hunting, motorcycling, wrestling, even taught ballroom dancing - you name it - he loved it!
 He had immense artistic talents in art work and pottery, and he especially loved jamming on the guitar with brothers Don & Terry.
 After retirement, he worked in his favorite outdoor world as a guide at Phelps Lake.
 In his later years, he comfortably settled into card games, bonfires with friends on week-ends, and television.
 No one who met Keith could ever forgot his infectious passion for friends and fun activities with them.
 He had a great presence and a laugh bigger than life.
 A good friend of his said "with Keith, what you saw is what you got - no pretense’s - one face".
 He had a huge open heart and was a man who welcomed everyone into his life.
 A cousin described him as "the Big Man who is a part of the fibre that makes us all who we are".
 Keith was a special kind of person who will always remain in our memories, and who will be missed by all who knew him and enjoyed his friendship.
 He was truly loved.
 In Keith's own words, "I am blowing out the candles".
 A Celebration of Life will be held at 1:00 p.m. on Saturday, February 15, 2020 at Carlton Comprehensive Public High School, 665-28th St. E., Prince Albert.
 In lieu of flowers, donations may be made to the Canadian Cancer Society (#2-630-45th St. W., Saskatoon, SK S7L 5W9).
 Cremation arrangements in care of Ashley Knash - Mourning Glory Funeral Services (306) 978-5200.

-To send flowers to Keith "Thor" Thorsteinson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Keith "Thor" Thorsteinson, please visit our floral store.